So You Think You Can Dance (American TV series) season 16: Top Six

-The Top Six sees the introduction of the All-stars (AS) into the opening group number, and as duet partners for the first round.
-Choreographer Mandy Moore noted that using the AS forces the finalists to quickly develop a connection with a new partner.
-Each finalist will perform: a solo; two duets, one with an AS, and one with their finalist partner; and two group numbers, the opening number, and a trio.
+The Top Six contestants sees the introduction of the All-stars (AS) into the opening group number, and as duet pairs for the first round.
+Choreographer Mandy Moore noted that using the AS forces the contestants to quickly develop a connection with a new pairs.
+Each contestants will perform: a solo; two duets, one with an AS, and one with their contestants partner; and two group numbers, the opening number, and a trio.

 Host Cat Deeley shared that last week's vote was the biggest of the season.
 The judges know the results and will base their elimination decisions on the Top Six performances.